urin/qrono/README.md

     <li>
       <a href="https://github.com/moment/luxon">Luxon</a>
       <br>
       An immutable and rich library created by the maintainers of <a href="https://github.com/moment/moment">Moment.js</a>.
 Sophisticated and feature-rich.
-The code is easy to read.<br>
+Good code base to explore.<br>
       By default, it handles time in local time, and <a href="https://moment.github.io/luxon/#/zones?id=ambiguous-times">cannot strictly handle ambiguous times</a>.<br>
       It is different from other libraries in that the documentation clearly shows how it behaves with ambiguous time.<br>
     </li>